IBM DS8880 Architecture and Implementation (Release 8.2.1)

 This IBM® Redbooks® publication describes the concepts, architecture, and implementation of the IBM DS8880 family.
 The book provides reference information to assist readers who need to plan for, install, and configure the DS8880 systems.

-Two powerful IBM POWER8® processor-based servers manage the cache to streamline disk I/Os, maximizing performance and throughput.
-These capabilities are further enhanced with the availability of high-performance flash enclosures (HPFEs).
-A major change with the introduction of the DS8880 is the reduction of the footprint to a 19-inch rack.
+Two powerful IBM POWER8® processor-based servers manage the cache to streamline disk I/O, maximizing performance and throughput.
+These capabilities are further enhanced with the availability of the second generation of high-performance flash enclosures (HPFEs Gen-2).

 Table of contents